lxsmnsyc/the-game/docs/bosses.md

 ## Stats

+- `Boss` enemies are given 15 stat points and 3 stat points per level.
+- All points are applied randomly.

 ## Weapons

 - `Boss` starts with 5 random `Weapons`, and gains a 5 `Weapon` level per `Floor` level.